PimpTrizkit/PJs/README.md

 <h1>PJs</h1>

 Pimped Javascript - Just a library of my javascript functions.
 They are generally built for speed, size, versatility, and portability (copy and paste-able).
-Readability will be sacrificed.
-Because they are optimized for usage right out-of-the-box.
+Readability will be sacrificed, because they are optimized for usage right out-of-the-box.

 As you can see, a number of the functions are simple.
 For those, the real work will be to help the documentation and in formalizing a standard.